About Horsewears

 With a passion for horses, their wellbeing, and their owners peace of mind.

-Our team which includes, Les, who designs and builds innovative projects, and long term support staff, Connie and JoAnn, who provide valuable help as needed allows us to have flexible hours that work with your schedule.
 We have a robust Quality Assurance policy and a series of Quality Control checks to keep us organized and accurate.
-We want to exceed your expectations, if you are disappointed or feel we failed to provide a satisfactory wash or repair please let us know immediately so we can work with you to find a solution.
+We want to exceed your expectations.
+If you are disappointed or feel we failed to provide a satisfactory wash or repair, please let us know immediately so we can work with you to find a solution.

 FAQs